-This is from one of the Charleston Smalls available in kit form on the Tristan Brooks website.
+This is from one of the Charleston Smalls designed by Barbara Jackson.
 I had no intention of actually buying kits when I bought these (heh heh – are you with me here? do you know where I’m coming from?!).
-I went to Tristan Brooks to order some Pearsall’s silk floss, which I’m trying out for an upcoming ecclesiastical project.
+I went to Barbara’s website looking for something unrelated to crewel wool.
 But oh – these little kits!
 They caught my eye.
 No, actually – they didn’t just catch!
 They caught, they latched, they tugged.
 And golly.
 I gave in.

 What I like about these particular kits is that I had the opportunity to use, side-by-side, two distinct threads suitable for this style of embroidery: Heathway merino crewel wool and Gumnut poppies.
 There are also some little spots here and there worked in Pearsall’s silk, for variety – like the French knot center of the flower above.

 Heathway merino crewel wool and Gumnut poppies (a silk / wool blend) are quite a contrast.
 Heathway offers a matte finish when stitched, while Gumnut poppies throws in a very nice sheen.
 In the flower above, the three similar petals are worked in Heathway; the other two are worked in Gumnut poppies.

 So, coming up, I’ll be showing you this little project in a bit more detail, and doing some comparisons on threads.
 If you have any specific questions about crewel work or similar embroidery, or if you have particular resources, threads, or supplies that you like for this type of needlework, leave a comment below and tell us!